debragail/api_doc/source/protocols/vessel-charging/index.html.md

 The communication protocol for vessel charging describes the format of a request for a charging service (`need`), and the response sent by a charging provider (`bid`).

-For example, an autonomous boat might search for charging stations within 2 km of a given coordinate that are capable of docking a 1200 kg boat.
+For example, an autonomous boat might search for charging stations within 2 km of the given coordinates that are capable of docking a 1200 kg boat.

 In response, a charging station might send back a bid with a price for the service, the opening and closing times, and the full list of services it offers.